 There are a lot of ways your family can save money.
 One fun thing to do is to establish a family game night, where you play board and card games together -- it's cheaper (and more fun!) than an evening at the movies or the mall.
 If you don't have family nearby, plan game nights with friends.
 (We have a discussion board just for board and card games -- pop in to see what games are tickling Fools' fancies.)

 Here are some other ideas:

-- Have a regular reading time, when all of you read some books or magazines or newspapers.
+- Have a regular reading time, when all of you read some books, magazines, or newspapers.
 It's good for the kids and good for you.
 And it doesn't cost much either.

 - Buy a family pass to the local zoo or amusement park if you plan to go there frequently.

 - Teach your children about the value of money by giving them allowances and expecting them to save up to pay for some things they want.
 If you can get them to save and invest some of their money, you might even institute a matching program, where you chip in a dollar for every one or two dollars they save.
 Eventually, get them investing in strong, stable blue-chip companies like PepsiCo

 (NYSE:PEP), Johnson & Johnson (NYSE:JNJ), or 3M (NYSE:MMM).